venanna/pan-ansible-AWX/ansible/config_examples/dhcp_reservation/README.md

 ![Palo Alto Networks](../../../images/paloaltonetworks_logo.png)

 This playbook automates the configuration of DHCP reservations for devices on your network using a Palo Alto Networks firewall.
-It simplifies the process of adding, removing, or updating DHCP reservations, making the network management more efficient and less error-prone.
+It simplifies the process of adding, removing, or updating DHCP reservations, making network management more efficient and less error-prone.

 ## Installation

-  1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html) on your local machine.
-  2. Clone or download this repository to your local drive.
-  3. Run `ansible-galaxy install -r requirements.yml` inside this directory to install the required Ansible roles.
-  4. Update the `inventory.yaml` file with the appropriate information for your Palo Alto Networks firewall.
-  5. Update the variable files inside the `group_vars` directory with your specific configuration details.
-  6. Run `ansible-playbook playbook.yaml` inside this directory to execute the playbook.
+Please follow the instructions in the [project's root README.md file](../../../README.md) to set up your environment using either Docker containers or a virtual environment.

 ## Customizing DHCP Reservations